Core Web Vitals Optimization: A Technical SEO Guide for 2025

 Why are Core Web Vitals so important for SEO?
 Google uses them as ranking signals.
 Websites with good scores are more likely to rank higher.
 According to [Source: Google Search Central], "Pages that deliver a great page experience are preferred by users and Google Search".

-In fact, a 2025 study shows that only 47% of origins pass their Core Web Vitals assessment, meaning there's a huge opportunity to get ahead of the competition.
+In fact, a recent study shows that only about 47% of origins pass their Core Web Vitals assessment, meaning there's a huge opportunity to get ahead of the competition.

 For example, an e-commerce site optimizing LCP by compressing images and leveraging browser caching can see a significant boost in search rankings and conversion rates.